 Lay out the garden.
-Locate the planting beds, primary walkway (must be 42" wide to be wheelchair accessible), working areas between beds (36" is minimum to enable children to work in adjacent planting areas simultaneously), a composting area, tool storage area, and seating or group area.
+Locate the planting beds, primary walkway (must be 42” wide to be wheelchair accessible), working areas between beds (5 feet is the minimum to enable children to work in adjacent planting areas simultaneously), a composting area, tool storage area, and seating or group area.

 - Types of Planting Beds

 - Raised beds—a raised mound of soil.
 This bed is the simplest and cheapest to build, but it is the least secure and stable when you have kids running around in the garden and is the hardest to maintain.
 Build by digging out paths between beds down 4-8″ and mounding that soil into the bed area.
 Mix in your soil amendments.